Photo by SAMANTHA FRANKLIN

-BY JONATHAN VALANIA Sign & Signifiers is currently holding the number one slot in our list of contenders for PARTY ALBUM OF THE YEAR.
-He plays Johnny Brenda’s on Friday with Sean Rowe.
-The show is COMPLETELY SOLD OUT but we will be giving away a pair of tickets tomorrow so stay tuned.
-In the mean time, we’re re-running this fun and informative Q&A we did with Mr. McPherson back in the summertime.
+BY JONATHAN VALANIA I have seen the future of the past, and his name is J.D.
+McPherson, a thirtysomething cuffed-denim Okie with lacquered hair, iron lungs and, goodness gracious, great balls of fire.
+Back in 2012, McPherson and his gifted retro-rock posse released Signs & Signifiers, a bracing collection of tailfin rockabilly, rawboned R&B and sultry moonstruck balladeering.
+It was hands-down the feel-good record of the year.
+He plays Underground Arts Wednesday December 5th in support of Socks, his new Christmas album, which is why we’re re-running this fun and informative Q&A we did with Mr. McPherson back in 2012.
 We talked about the usual rockabilly guy stuff: pomade, semiotics, Larry Clark’s Tulsa, early 60s ska, Greg Ginn, Esquerita vs. Little Richard, the sexiest Buzzcocks album, the majesty of Robert Plant & Alison Krauss’ Raising Sand, how a white man from 2012 can sing like a black man from 1957 and what is the greatest baby-making music ever made.

 PHAWKER: Riddle me this, Batman, you sing like a black man from 1957 who’s got a maraca man named Jerome Green and a sister named The Duchess and yet you’re white, you’re alive right now, and you have a name that sounds like a chain of Irish pubs where the bartender’s dress like leprechauns and dispense green beer to steroidal date rapists and the girls who love them.
 Please explain.